nottrobin/system-setup/README.md

 ./setup.sh # creates symlinks in your home directory
 ```

-If you get an error trying to clone, you it might be a certificate problem.
+If you get an error trying to clone, it might be a certificate problem.
 See:
 http://stackoverflow.com/questions/3777075/https-github-access/4454754#comment-11700318

 My global config contains a fix to this, using `http.sslVerify=no` in the global git config.